 - 1. A bachelor's degree from a college or university accredited by a regional association such as the Higher Learning Commission. - 2.
-Evidence of interest, aptitude and ability to undertake graduate studies in management, such as: - a. previous full-time work experience (a minimum of two years required); completion of the GMAT with a score of 450 or higher (may be waived); - b. an undergraduate GPA of 3.0 - c. two letters of recommendation; and, - d. a personal interview with faculty.
+Evidence of interest, aptitude and ability to undertake graduate studies in management, such as: - a. previous full-time work experience (a minimum of two years required - b. an undergraduate GPA of 3.0 - c. two letters of recommendation; and, - d. a personal interview with faculty.